-To be licensed, companies must have a rigorous food safety program in place based on the Hazard Analysis and Critical Control Points (HACCP) methodology, says Rowda Mohamud, a BDC Business Advisor who guides companies on obtaining food safety certifications.
+To be licensed, companies must have a rigorous food safety program in place based on the Hazard Analysis and Critical Control Points (HACCP) methodology, says Rowda Mohamud, a Solutions Development specialist who guided companies on obtaining food safety certifications.

 A key focus for food retailers

 Mohamud says it’s not just the government that is demanding high standards.
 Many food manufacturers and retailers will not partner with your company if it doesn’t have a HACCP-based program.

 “No retailer wants to put a product on their shelves that isn’t backed up by a rigorous approach to food safety,” says Mohamud, who advises entrepreneurs in the Toronto area.

 Depending on your business, there can be dozens of criteria to be analyzed for conformity with food safety standards, ranging from worker attire to food handling procedures to the condition of your facility, and much more.
 Mohamud highlighted five critical points in introducing a food safety program to your food business.

 The condition of your building and equipment will be an important focus in bringing your company up to standard.
 “The facility needs to be easy to clean and easy to maintain, so you can’t have, for example, damaged floors and walls because they can harbour contaminants,” Mohamud says.